dask/dask/docs/source/dataframe-design.rst

    >>> df.divisions
    ['2015-01-01', '2015-02-01', '2015-03-01', '2015-04-01', '2015-04-31']

+The number of partitions and the division values might change during optimization.
+The optimizer will try to create partitions with a sensible size to avoid straining the scheduler with many small partitions.

 Divisions includes the minimum value of every partition's index and the maximum value of the last partition's index.
 In the example above, if the user searches for a specific datetime range, then we know which partitions we need to inspect